A Money-Saving Tip for Your Small to Medium Charity

 Conclusion is expressed in a negative form, e.g. “Nothing has come to our attention that causes us to believe that the financial statements are not free from material misstatement”.

 |Nature of procedures||Procedures normally involve detailed tests of accounting records using techniques such as inspection, observation, confirmation, recalculation, and re-performance, as well as inquiry and analytical review.||Procedures are primarily based on inquiry and analytical review.|

-Time doesn’t standstill.
-Not only has there been movement in the audit/review space, but we have also had a change in reporting requirements. created a mandatory set of new reporting requirements for everyone who produces financial statements in New Zealand (more on that next time).
+Time doesn’t stand still.
+Not only has there been movement in the audit/review space, but we have also had a change in reporting requirements.
+A mandatory set of new reporting requirements has been created for everyone who produces financial statements in New Zealand (more on that next time).

 “So, what if my charity doesn’t comply with the new regulations?”, you might be thinking.
 “Are there consequences?”
 Yes… from fines to possible de-registration.
 They can be fined up to $50,000 AND in certain cases, the individuals responsible for the governance of the charity (e.g., every officer/trustee/board or committee member) can also be held liable for the fine.

 Not only is the proper preparation of the financial statements an issue, they must also be audited or reviewed by someone qualified to do so.
 A common question we get is whether the organisation’s financial statements need to be looked at and if so, which level of overview is needed – an audit or a review?
 Here are a couple of legal guidelines: